nodunayo/speakerline/README.md

-### Submit Pull Requests!
+### Contributing to Speakerline

 I'd love any help with this project.
-Here are some basic steps for submitting pull requests:

-* Fork the project
-* Clone a version to your local machine
-* Test-drive your feature addition or bug fix
-* Push your code to your forked repo
-* Submit your pull request!
+Have a look at our [Contributing Guide](CONTRIBUTING.md) for more information on how you can get involved.

 ## Credits